caaravn/gitnotes/README.md

---> docker start <containerid>  ------> to start the container -> docker stop <containerid>  ------> to stop the container -> docker rm <containername> --- delete docker container (make sure container should be in stop state) -> docker run -it --name <containername> <imagename> /bin/bash ---> to create container and naming it -> docker commit <containerid> ---- from this we can build new docker image from existing image -> docker logs -f <containername> ----- to see container logs -> docker exec -it <containername> sh  ------ to login into container -> exit ----> for coming out from container
+--> docker start <containerid>  ------> to start the container -> docker stop <containerid>  ------> to stop the container -> docker rm <containername> --- delete docker container (make sure container should be in stop state) -> docker run -it --name <containername mywish> <imagename> /bin/bash ---> to create container and naming it -> docker commit <containerid> <newinage mywish> ---- from this we can build new docker image from existing image -> docker logs -f <containername> ----- to see container logs -> docker exec -it <containername> sh  ------ to login into container -> exit ----> for coming out from container